 If the departure for your trip is more than 14 days away we will send you an email with a link in it that will allow you to pay the final balance.
 Please remember that any booking that has not been fully paid for 14 days before your departure will result in the canoes you have reserved being made available to other people and you risk losing your deposit.

-Please follow this link to get access to the route maps for your trips, which can be printed and brought with you.
+Please follow this link MAPS to get access to the route maps for your trips, which can be printed and brought with you.
 Some people even like to laminate them so they are waterproof.
-MAPS
+We will try to provide maps to anyone who is unable to print their own as long as they are returned at the end of their trip.

-You will ensure that all people carried in any canoe that forms part of your booking who are affected by a physical, behavioural or mental condition or illness (this includes but is not limited to: pregnancy, loss of limb, immobility, heart disease, diabetes, asthma, allergy, epilepsy) have filled out and submitted a medical consent safety & risk declaration form.
+If anyone in your booking is affected by a physical, behavioural, medical or mental condition or illness (this includes but is not limited to: pregnancy, loss of limb, immobility, heart disease, diabetes, asthma, allergy, epilepsy) they must fill out and bring with them a medical consent safety & risk declaration form.
 The form can be downloaded HERE.